kkrings/seawater/README.rst

 The composition is based on the six most important (by reference salinity) materials dissolved in *Standard Seawater*, according to F. J. Millero et al., Deep Sea Research Part I: Oceanographic Research Papers 55.1 (2008), pp. 50-72.
-These materials are sodium, magnesium, calcium, potassium, chlorine, and sulfate ions.

-One of the design goals is two have a simple set of C++ classes that represent chemical elements, element mass fractions, number of atoms, molecules, and mixture.
+The C++11 library consists of a simple set of C++ classes that represent chemical elements, element mass fractions, number of atoms, molecules, and mixture.
 These classes can be used for creating a seawater material for detector simulations with e.g. `Geant4`_.